 The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
-If you wish to complain about any aspect of the way in which you have been approached or treated, or how your information is handled during the course of this study, you or your parent/carer should contact RAPTOR@phc.ox.ac.uk or you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480, or the head of CTRG, email ctrg@admin.ox.ac.uk.
+If you wish to complain about any aspect of the way in which you have been approached or treated, or how your information is handled during the course of this study, you should contact RAPTOR@phc.ox.ac.uk or you may contact the University of Oxford Research Governance, Ethics & Assurance (RGEA) office on 01865 616480, or the head of RGEA, email ctrg@admin.ox.ac.uk.